PolusAI/image-tools/polus-precompute-slide-plugin/README.md

 ## Options

-This plugin can take two types of input argument and one output argument:
+This plugin can take four types of input argument and one output argument:

 | Name          | Description                                           | I/O    | Type    |
 |---------------|-------------------------------------------------------|--------|---------|